navin20/Deep-Learning-Term-Project/README.md

 #                     Deeplearning Term-Project

+#    This project is about using resnet-50(Residual Neural Network) as a  feature extractor   with the help of tensorflow to help in detecting specific objects using transfer learning techniques

 ##                   Resnet-50
                  The ResNet-50 model consists of 5 stages each with a convolution and Identity block.
 Each convolution block has 3 convolution layers and each identity block